 We would always err on the side of caution by drying it in the machine for a short time to get most of the moisture out.
 Plus, avoid leaving it in the machine to get bone dry, in case it's not up to the job.

 If your blanket isn't designed for machine drying, we recommend laying it out flat on a sunny day (as opposed to line drying) and turning it every so often.
 It might take an age, but the freshness from the outside breeze will be oh-so-worth-it.

 How to wash a weighted blanket of 20lbs or more

-We recommend taking weighted blankets of over 20lbs to a laundromat where it can be washed in a large commercial machine.
+If you've got a big bed to cover, or like your blankie to swamp your sofa, we recommend taking weighted blankets of over 20lbs to a laundromat where it can be washed in a large commercial machine.
 This will save your washing machine from damage.

 Experts at Mela explain more:

 'If you have a heavy blanket that doesn’t have an outside cover on it, you might not want to wash it in your machine.
 That’s a lot of wear and tear on your washer with that amount of weight.'

 'You’d be better off taking it to a laundromat and letting it bang around inside of their equipment instead.'

 We couldn't agree more - you wouldn't want to risk this laundry mistake putting your washer out of service!